Daniel-VDM/Intro-CS-projects/Data_Structure/Blocks/README.md

 # -Project-Blocks
-This was the Major project for Data Structures (CS47B)
+This was the major project for Data Structures (CS47B)

 ************************************************
 The main program was written from scratch.